anandrmedia/heroku-free-alternatives/README.md

 [withcoherence.com](https://www.withcoherence.com/) - Coherence automates DevOps for early stage teams laser focused on customer value.

-[cockroachlabs.cloud](https://cockroachlabs.cloud/) - A next-generation PostgreSQL, with consumption-based, truly elastic scaling and pricing.
-Has a free tier and no credit card required for signing up.
+[cockroachlabs.cloud](https://cockroachlabs.cloud/) - CockroachDB Serverless is a next-generation PostgreSQL, with consumption-based, truly elastic scaling and pricing.
+It has a free tier and no credit card is needed for signing up.